-- Visual and Performing Arts – The arts will be integrated throughout each week, as appropriate, using the Visual and Performing Arts Standards.
-Music, Art, Dance, Theatre and Speech will also be taught during the week and may be offered as extended day classes, too.
+- Visual and Performing Arts – The arts will be integrated throughout each week, as appropriate, using the Visual and Performing Arts Grade Level Standards.

 - Physical Education – The California Education Code requires 200 minutes of physical education every 10 days for primary students.
 We will base our physical fitness activities on the standards.